-SIFMA would also like to seek clarification regarding the "previously designated by the • eligible adult" language in Sec.
-725.3(A) of the proposal.
+• SIFMA would also like to seek clarification regarding the "previously designated by the eligible adult" language in Sec.
+4 of the proposal.
 Specifically, SIFMA believes it is important to clarify what would constitute "designated" in the context of the regulation.
-For instance, if SB 338 is referring solely to written notification, then the bill would not expand upon existing capabilities and could only serve to unintentionally limit the ability of financial institutions to make such disclosures.
-However, if the proposed language is intended to provide financial institutions with the important ability to reach out to individuals close to the client (as recognized in both the Indiana and Missouri laws and the FINRA proposal), SIFMA would seek further clarification of this language.
+For instance, if the bill is referring solely to written notification, then the bill would not expand upon existing capabilities and could only serve to unintentionally limit the ability of financial institutions to make such disclosures.
+However, if the language is intended to provide financial institutions with the important ability to reach out to individuals close to the client (as recognized in both the Indiana and Missouri laws and the FINRA proposal), SIFMA would seek further clarification of this language.
 Alternatively, one state has been exploring the use of permitting contact to a third party "reasonably associated with the account owner" when financial exploitation is suspected.
 This language is supported by SIFMA and we would urge your consideration of such a provision as well.
 SIFMA believes that this would clarify the current definition and provide firms with an important, effective tool in senior investor protection efforts that is already in place elsewhere.
-(For further discussion, please see: NASAA Letter, Sec. $\underline{A(5)}$ ; FINRA Letter, Sec.
+(For further discussion, please see: NASAA Letter, Sec.
 A(1)(ii).)